EmanuelGustafzon/Milestone-project-2-Quiz/README.md

   - It is easy to learn how the quiz works.
 The user gets all the information needed to understand and play the quiz.
   - The buttoms are big and easy for the users to see and press the right button.
-  - The user gets a answer immigetly after answering a question of what answer was correct.
-This good for the user to learn the spanish phrases in the quiz.
+  - The user get a answer immigetly after answering a question of what answer was correct.
+This is good for the user to learn the spanish phrases in the quiz.

   ## Bugs and Errors